NishchayVora/nishchayvora.github.io/_pages/projects.md

 order: 2
 ---
 ##### **Fast Calculation of Effective Number of Cosmological Neutrinos in Comoving Variables**
+**Institute Nazionale De Fisica Nucleare - Sezione Di Torino** <br />
+*Pi: Dr. Stefano Gariazzo*

 *Jun.
 2022 - Present*

-*Institute Nazionale De Fisica Nucleare - Sezione Di Torino* *Pi: Dr. Stefano Gariazzo*

-• Numerically computing number of effective relativistic neutrino species in comoving variables after non-instantaneous neutrino decoupling.
+- Numerically computing number of effective relativistic neutrino species in comoving variables after non-instantaneous neutrino decoupling.
-• Developing a fast code with 10e-2 accuracy to the full calculations, but reducing computation time from days to a few seconds.
+- Developing a fast code with 10e-2 accuracy to the full calculations, but reducing computation time from days to a few seconds.
-• Considering effects of neutrino oscillations, electron mass suppression, finite temperature QED corrections, etc. on the N􀕊􀕋􀕋 .
+- Considering effects of neutrino oscillations, electron mass suppression, finite temperature QED corrections, etc. on the Neff.
-• Calculating in a model-independent manner to analyze the impact of stellar neutrino species, WIMPs, thermal dark matter, etc.
+- Calculating in a model-independent manner to analyze the impact of stellar neutrino species, WIMPs, thermal dark matter, etc.

 ---
 ##### **Astronomical data-processing pipeline creation for the Devasthal Fast Optical Telescope**